 Fairy Garden Table Setup

-Set up a tiny world on a table in a sheltered corner.
-Use miniature houses, pebble paths, and moss to spark the imagination.
-Plant small flowers nearby to bring in butterflies and bees.
+Create a tiny world on a table stashed in a sheltered spot.
+Use miniature houses, pebble paths, and moss to make it whimsical.
+Plant small flowers nearby to draw in butterflies and bees.

 Underground Seating Pit